 After being home a couple days, I am missing the bustling city.
 You might be thinking, but you live in Los Angeles that is a huge city.
 Well I actually moved back to Oklahoma a little before Thanksgiving.
 Yup I have been back in the Midwest for almost three months now.
 I loved living in Los Angeles, but all of my family lives in the Midwest, which ultimately drew me back.
 I’m not sure if Oklahoma is a final resting place or not, but right now I am simply focusing on doing what I love.
 I moved to Los Angeles three years ago with no job and knowing almost no one but made it work.
 I’m confident I will find the perfect place to settle down when the time is right.
 For now, I am young and have plans to travel and truly embrace life.

 Phew.
 Not that is over, we can get onto the food!
 Roast is a great cut of meat that isn’t too expensive to get grass-fed.
 I saw a recipe for Mississippi roast and knew I needed to make a paleo version asap.
 The meat basically falls apart when shredded.
 It is so moist and delicious!
+I used my easy ranch seasoning that I always keep on hand.
+It adds just a burst of flavor and you don’t have to worry about it having weird ingredients like most store bought ranch seasoning.

 - 5 1/2 pound grass-fed chuck roast